StuMason/riptide/docs/tasks/03-core-auth-system.md

 3. **CSRF Protection**
    - Token generation and validation
-   - Stateless implementation using crypto-secure methods
+   - Stateless implementation using crypto-secure methods (`crypto.randomBytes`)
    - Applied to all authentication forms

 4. **Secure Sessions**